ChrisSantosLang/redscience/docs/source/releases/teachable.rst

 “unstrategic_draw” twice, or “win”, “lose” or “draw” once (assuming it was already learned once).

 Debate
 ~~~~~~

 Add a form of augmentation called “Debating”.
 Under this form of
-augmentation, the non-human augmentor selects the moves, but it
+augmentation, the non-human augmentor selects the moves (as "explorer"),
-plays-out the rest of each game (or until the timer runs-out)
+but it plays-out the rest of each game against one version of itself
-against itself with the user reviewing and with “Continuous
+per other player (these versions called "debaters") with “Continuous
-Learning” on.
-In other words, the user influences the selected
+Learning” on and the user reviewing the debaters.
+In other words, the
-moves only so far as the user defeats its own tool.
+user influences the selected moves only so far as the user defeats
+its own tool.

+Each debater is given its own own private impulses.
+To handle
+cloaking, maintain a record of the “imperfecting turn” of each match:
+the earliest turn in which a piece could be cloaked to the explorer.
+If no imperfection has occurred (e.g. in Tic-Tac-Toe), then set the
+board for the debate at the current game state.
+Otherwise, set the
+board by starting with the game state in the turn prior to
+imperfecting and playing against the debater(s) up to the current
+turn as many times as it takes to get a sequence of play matching
+what the explorer actually experienced.
+For example, if pieces were
+dealt to cloaked spaces, then set-up will start by reshuffling and
+dealing the deck until the pieces visible to the explorer match what
+the explorer saw in the real game.
+Do not complete games that are
+not correctly set up (and therefore do not learn them).

 Auto-tune
 ~~~~~~~~~